 My personal scholarly interests focus primarily on constitutional law, particularly the intersection of the Supreme Court’s Free Speech Clause jurisprudence and campaign finance regulation.
 My wide-ranging professional interests center in civil litigation, especially appellate First Amendment practice.
 But I am also interested in antitrust, contracts, products liability, medical malpractice defense, administrative law, government relations, and corporate law.

-Previously, I earned a master of public policy from American University in Washington, DC in 2011, and a bachelor of arts in philosophy and political science from Belmont University in Nashville in 2009.
-While in Washington, I worked as a policy analyst for a trade association of information technology companies, a new media flack for an internationally renowned think tank, and as a channel lead for a cutting-edge communications consulting firm before starting my own media strategy practice.
+In 2011 I earned a master of public policy from American University in Washington, D.C., and I earned a bachelor of arts in philosophy and political science from Belmont University in my native Nashville, TN in 2009.
+While in Washington, I worked as a policy analyst for a trade association of information technology companies, a new media strategist for a think tank, and a channel lead for a cutting-edge political and industry communications consulting firm before founding my own strategic communications practice.

-After moving back to Nashville in early 2014, I continued consulting remotely and taught an undergraduate course on the American government at my undergraduate alma mater.
-I married my wife Emily that September, and we bought our first home in West Nashville in early 2015.
+After returning to Nashville in early 2014, I continued consulting remotely while I taught an undergraduate course on the American government at my undergraduate alma mater.
 I hope to return to the Music City to practice law and become a Nashville Predators season ticket holder after law school and a judicial clerkship.

-2. No, Tennessee Does Not Have the “Most Regressive” Tax System, Beacon Center of Tennessee Blog (June 8, 2015, 11:50 AM), https://www.beacontn.org/no-tennessee-does-not-have-the-most-regressive-tax-system/ (examining data and challenging the conventional wisdom that sales taxes are regressive).
+5. George Scoville, No, Tennessee Does Not Have the “Most Regressive” Tax System, Beacon Ctr. of Tenn.
+Blog (June 8, 2015, 11:50 AM), https://www.beacontn.org/no-tennessee-does-not-have-the-most-regressive-tax-system/ (examining data and challenging the conventional wisdom that sales taxes are regressive).